OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 > This paper defines the architecture of the Linux operating system to aid
 > the analysis of its safety integrity and ultimately to make inferences about the
 > methods and techniques used in its construction.
+>
+> One of the essential questions that must be answered thereby is the
+> level of abstraction and granularity appropriate for modelling the essential
+> structures of the architecture and their relations.

 # Architectures